KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/usa/refs.md

   entry, though not in the SCN itself.
 The prototype bucket stopped after the 06 UTC cycle.
 Combined `ensprod` products carried across unchanged; individual members did not.
 - Proposed retirement of HREF and NARRE was announced in NWS Public Information Statement 25-41 (June 26, 2025); SREF was added to the same retirement wave by SCN 26-48.
-HREF and SREF are named in SCN 26-47; NARRE is not, in any revision through AAB.
+HREF and SREF are named in SCN 26-47; NARRE is not, in any revision through AAB — because NARRE-TL had already been decommissioned on or about January 7, 2026 under [SCN 25-87](https://www.weather.gov/media/notification/pdf_2025/scn25-87_EMC_services_termination.pdf), well ahead of the RRFSv1 cutover.
 - Targeted for operational implementation alongside the deterministic RRFS, originally "early 2026"; slipped through pre-operational evaluation.
 - SCN 26-48 was updated July 6, 2026 (AAB), moving implementation from August 31, 2026 to October 6, 2026 at 12 UTC and setting the real-time parallel feed to begin on or about August 11, 2026.
 A further update on August 24, 2026 (AAC) documented the `.idx` and BUFR files added to NOMADS, without changing the implementation date.
 The September 9, 2026 update (AAD) moved implementation to **October 14, 2026 at 12 UTC** and added the ensemble member output listing.
 - **NWS Service Change Notice 26-48 (May 12, 2026)** scheduled REFS operational implementation for August 31, 2026 at 12 UTC, with HREF, SREF, and NARRE retiring on the same day.
 Per SCN 26-48, if the implementation date is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, implementation moves to 12 UTC on the next eligible weekday.